November 6, 2015

 Usually, patients stay in our clinic for two weeks, as this period is covered by their health insurance.

 During this time, the patients receive at least 5 Erigo sessions.
-Our experience shows that in most patients 5 – 7 Erigo sessions are enough in order to reach our goal of cardiovascular stability.
+Our experience shows that in most patients 5 – 7 Erigo sessions are enough in order to reach our goal.
 If the treatment at our institute is extended, patients can get up to 20 Erigo sessions.

 The duration of the first Erigo session including transfers, setup and stepping time, is between 60 and 90 minutes.
 During this time, we assess the patient’s metabolism, respiratory function and electroencephalogram in addition to our standard hemodynamic monitoring.
 Even during the first session, our goal is to achieve a full 90-degree verticalization.
 The duration of the following sessions depend on the patient, but it usually is between 30 to 40 minutes.